Stick-slip and convergence of feedback-controlled systems with Coulomb friction: Numerical examples

 \section{Numerical examples}

 The following numerical examples serve to illustrate and evaluate the above analysis.
-A dedicated numerical simulation of the stick-slip dynamics is developed by implementing \eqref{eq:21}, \eqref{eq:22} and \eqref{eq:30}, while the conditions of Theorem \ref{thm:1} provide switching between the piecewise smooth trajectories of the alternating slipping and sticking phases of relative motion of the \eqref{eq:3}-\eqref{eq:7} system.
+A dedicated numerical simulation of the stick-slip dynamics is developed by implementing \eqref{eq:21}, \eqref{eq:22} and \eqref{eq:30}, while the conditions of Theorem \ref{thm:1} provide switching between the piecewise smooth trajectories of the alternating slipping and sticking phases of the relative motion of system \eqref{eq:3}-\eqref{eq:7}.

-\begin{exmp} Consider the \eqref{eq:3}-\eqref{eq:7} system with $K_{d}=20$, $K_{p}=100$, $K_{i}=1000$ and varying $F_{c}=\{50, 75, 100\}$.
-The initial values are assigned as $x(0)=\{0, -1.1, 0\}$, corresponding to a classical positioning task for the feedback- controlled system \eqref{eq:1}.
+\begin{eexample} Consider the system \eqref{eq:3}-\eqref{eq:7} with $K_{d}=20$, $K_{p}=100$, $K_{i}=1000$ and varying $F_{c}=\{50, 75, 100\}$.
+The initial values are assigned as $x(0)=\{0, -1.1, 0\}$, corresponding to a classical positioning task for the feedback-controlled system \eqref{eq:1}.
 Note that $|x_{2}(0)|>F_{c}K_{p}^{-1}$ so that the trajectories start outside of $S_{0}$ and are, therefore, inherently in the slipping phase.
-The transient and convergence responses for all three Coulomb friction values are shown opposite to one another in Figure \ref{fig:5}, cf. qualitatively with an experimental convergence pattern reported in \cite[Fig~4]{beerens2019}.
+The transient and convergence responses for all three Coulomb friction values are shown opposite to each other in Figure \ref{fig:5}, cf. qualitatively with an experimental convergence pattern reported in \cite[Fig~4]{beerens2019}.